isomerpages/moe-bendemeersec/pages/Canteen.md

 <p style="text-align:center"><b>Chinese Economy Rice Stall</b></p>

 <p style="text-align:justify"><b>1.
 Requirements for Applicants</b></p>
 <p style="text-align:justify">a.
 Able to provide quality food that meet the health/nutritional standards set by the Health Promotion Board, Healthy Meals in School Programme (HMSP).
-The guidelines is attached.
 Applicants may also visit https://www.hpb.gov.sg/schools/school-programmes/healthy-meals-in-schools-programme for more details.</p>
 <p style="text-align:justify">b.
 Able to provide good service and quality food  at reasonable prices.
 Price of any particular food dish, set and/or ala carte must not exceed $2.50.
 Detailed proposed pricing and menu will be determined after consultation with the successful applicant and the School’s Canteen Committee.</p>
 <p style="text-align:justify">c.
 Able to observe a high standard of food and personal hygiene as stipulated by ENV and SFA. </p>
 <p style="text-align:justify">d.
 Applicants should preferably be able to start operating the stall on Monday, 26 June 2023. </p>